Iteratively decoded magic state distillation: Surface code simulations

-The output error rates for the 7-to-1 circuit (figure \ref{fig:y_fac_stab_proxies}) and the 15-to-1 circuit (figure \ref{fig:t_fac_stab_proxies_H}) matches the expected $\mathcal{O}(p^3)$ scaling well.
+The output error rates for the 7-to-1 circuit (figure \ref{fig:y_fac_stab_proxies}) and the 15-to-1 circuit (figure \ref{fig:t_fac_stab_proxies_H}) match the expected $\mathcal{O}(p^3)$ scaling well.
 We simulated the 7-to-1 circuit from \cite{zhou2024algorithmicfaulttolerancefast}, however we noticed that the first and fourth CNOTs applied in \cite{zhou2024algorithmicfaulttolerancefast} are redundant as they act on either $\ket{0,0}$ or $\ket{+,+}$, hence these gates are removed in our simulations.
 We confirmed the single level distillation factory results from \cite{zhou2024algorithmicfaulttolerancefast} at circuit-level noise $p_{\text{circuit}} = 0.1\%$.
 We noticed similar deviation from the zero circuit-level noise curve over a range of distances $d\in\{3,5,7,9\}$.
 Furthermore, we also notice similar deviations in our 15-to-1 circuit simulations.
 This is due to circuit-level noise imperfections similar to the findings from \cite{zhou2024algorithmicfaulttolerancefast}.
 For different surface code distances, the output error rate seems to plateau at specific values.
 Further work is needed to extract the behaviour between distance vs plateau value with more computational power at lower input error rates and higher distances.
 Additionally, we also confirm the discard ratios at the post-selection stage of both distillation protocols at low input error rates, as shown in figure \ref{fig:y_t_discard}.

 In addition to the previous numerical simulations, we also computed the overall logical fidelity of the pure CNOT sub-circuit component of either distillation protocols.
-The logical error rate in figure \ref{fig:7_and_15_to_1} is defined to be the transversal CNOT sub-circuit logical failure rate benchmarked using stabiliser-flow/Pauli-web \cite{McEwen_2023,Bombin_2024,wan2024iterativetransversalcnotdecoder}.
+The logical error rate in figure \ref{fig:7_and_15_to_1} is defined to be the transversal CNOT sub-circuit logical failure rate benchmarked using stabiliser flow\cite{McEwen_2023}/Pauli web \cite{Bombin_2024,rodatz2024floquetifyingstabilisercodesdistancepreserving,rodatz2025faulttoleranceconstruction,rüsch2025completenessfaultequivalenceclifford}.
+See the appendices for discussions on using Pauli webs to benchmark these circuits.
 Close agreement of logical error rates compared to the equivalent idling memory experiment is observed in both distillation CNOT sub-circuits (figure \ref{fig:7_and_15_to_1}).